PlagueHO/Workshop-ARM-Templates/README.md

 1. Deploy the [/src/important/multistoragetemplate.json](/src/important/multistoragetemplate.json)
    template using either the Portal or Cloud Shell.

+> Challenge 4.5.1: Use the **AzCli** `az group deployment` command in
-| Challenge 4.5.1: Use `AzCli` to execute the deployment.
+> Cloud Shell to execute the deployment.
+>
+> Challenge 4.5.2: Adjust the ARM template above to deploy an array
+> of accounts passed in using the ARM Template parameter `accountList`.
+> The default `accountList` should contain 4 array elements.
+> Also, change the ARM Template to deploy all storage accounts in
+> parallel and remove the `batchSize` parameter.

 ## Section 5 - Cleanup After the Workshop